deepugami/Fluent/Task_1/local/README.md

 - Auction deploying with past START/END blocks shows 0 price: compute fresh blocks with `scripts/computeBlocks.js`
 - Minor integer rounding differences between JS and WASM: expect slight rounding differences when comparing off-chain calculations

 Hardhat is used for Solidity.
-Foundry/gblend are restricted to `contracts/wasm` for the WASM helper.
+Foundry/gblend are restricted to `contracts/wasm` for the WASM.